iodigital-com/io-technology/data/blog/why-you-should-be-using-new-css-features-today/why-you-should-be-using-new-css-features-today.md

 My output CSS is now significantly smaller as I didn't have to redo all the alert selectors based on the dark theme.
 It also keeps my CSS modular and flexible for future updates.
 My future self is now a happy camper.
 I know making all your alerts black and white isn’t good A11Y practice, it was just to prove my point when it comes to custom properties with this very simple example.

-Also, CSS custom properties can be set by using JS, it makes playing around with css so much easier and doesn’t require you to set a whole bunch of inline styles on your dom.
-Just [take a look at this very simple example on codepen](https://codepen.io/utilitybend/pen/JjvoYGj).
+Also, CSS custom properties can be set by using JS, it makes playing around with CSS so much easier and doesn’t require you to set a whole bunch of inline styles on your dom.
+Just [take a look at this very simple example on CodePen](https://codepen.io/utilitybend/pen/JjvoYGj).

 It’s really nice to have the ability to overwrite your variables, and you can really go crazy with that, but just try to keep things a bit clean, ok ;)

 ### Where we are today: Designers should just “respect the grid”

-A lot of people (including myself) have been using a 12 column Bootstrap flexbox grid for so long that it has become a second nature.
+A lot of people (including myself) have been using a 12-column Bootstrap flexbox grid for so long that it became second nature.
 Although design consistency is important when it comes to time management of front-end development and creating a good design system, a 12 column grid seems to be a bit of an outdated idea.
 Especially now that CSS-grid has such great support with “subgrid” just around the corner, we really should give designers more freedom when it comes to creating their layouts.

 Here are some tips on how to get started with that: